SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

 ## IntelliJ
 - Install the latest Ultimate edition IntelliJ
-- Set the project SDK to use the installed Zulu Java 8 SDK
+- Set the project SDK to use the installed Zulu
 - Clone the SORMAS-Project repository and open the project in IntelliJ
 	- make sure the under "File -> Project Structure -> Modules" all the modules (except the android app - this should not be added) are recognized, if not add the modules with +
 - Make sure under "File -> Settings -> Plugins" Glassfish & Ant integrations are enabled (look into the "Installed" tab)